SSWConsulting/SSW.Rules.Content/README.md

 - A rule can belong to multiple categories
 - Category pages link to rules via frontmatter data

-# The SSW Rules engine 🚗
+## The SSW Rules engine 🚗
-Note: This is built into a static site by the code at [SSW Rules](https://github.com/SSWConsulting/SSW.Rules).
+This is built into a static site by the code at [SSW Rules](https://github.com/SSWConsulting/SSW.Rules).